edhamma/jodok-path/appreciation.rst

 This daily and consistent practice alters the quality of life of those that follow it, their minds are alive, alert and not contaminated in the same way as the mind of someone caught up in the usual whirl of worldly conditions and they are therefore in a position to experience insights denied to others.
 Such practise keeps the mind clean, uses less energy and therefore can make one more efficient in the ordering of mundane matters, this cleanliness of mind is a useful platform from which to enter a meditation centre for a further and perhaps more meaningful period of retreat.

-There have also been criticisms, one such being that the method involves unusual behaviour and is therefore unnatural, a brief answer to this would be that if "normal" behaviour has made beings into that which they are, greedy, full of prejudice and delusion the cure must lie in a different mode of behaviour.
+There have also been criticisms, one such being that the method involves unusual behaviour and is therefore unnatural, a brief answer to this would be that if “normal” behaviour has made beings into that which they are, greedy, full of prejudice and delusion the cure must lie in a different mode of behaviour.
 Certainly the slow walking technique is a contradiction to the usual frenetic behaviour that people engage in and will prove how difficult it is to relax in this age of compulsive competition and aggressiveness.

 Other critics having not realised the momentary nature of the mind and its innate manner of functioning have based their criticism on their own thinly-disguised but not understood need for a soul theory.
-These persons endeavour to substitute a watcher for the watching and also try to prove that this phantasm, "the watcher" is being distorted by the practice.
+These persons endeavour to substitute a watcher for the watching and also try to prove that this phantasm, “the watcher” is being distorted by the practice.

 Some critics have also suggested that the naming or labelling of phenomena is not necessary and is an introduction of mental activity that is unnatural or conceptual, such persons are probably suffering from the ignorance of book information which they believe to be knowledge, not understanding that they are the victims of concepts which are contradictions of knowledge that they could have.